 Odor Control at a Transfer Station;

 The idea of “Not In My Back Yard” (NIMBY) is a real thing in today’s world—and getting more prevalent.
 Odor is one of the main issues that comes up every time a waste disposal facility is looking to build or expand.
 While every resident produces waste or recyclable materials daily, none of them want to live near or see the facility where it ends up.
 Nearby residents, whether homeowners or businesses, do not want waste facilities near their home or place of business for a lot of different reasons, but odor tends to be one of the primary ones.
 Odors from landfills, transfer stations, recycling facilities and other like sites have been an issue in the past as well as today.
 My expertise does not lie in treating landfills so we will not be discussing odor issues in relation to this type of waste disposal facility.
 However, it is possible to design a new or existing facility’s renovation to help owners manage waste properly and prevent odor issues or work with them to help eliminate them

-LEAN CONSTRUCTION: Faster Delivery
+Part 1: Faster Delivery

 Lean construction is a combination of operational research and practical development.
 The design and construction industry’s’ process can be adapted in part from lean manufacturing principles and practices including:

 Lean manufacturing reduces everything which does not add value, a philosophy derived mostly from the Toyota Production System (TPS) in the 1990’s.

 Applying manufacturing principles to the construction industry cannot be done directly since the majority of medium to large capital improvement projects are one-off and will not be replicated thousands of times, if ever.
 Complicating the construction industries effort to improve efficiency is the “factory” always moves to the next parcel of land.